 Although the program itself is lightweight, Scapple won't burden your purse too heavily.
 There's a 30-day free trial, which only counts down those days on which you actually use the software.

-While beauty is subjective, most users will be delighted to find that the free version of the software supports creation of up to 3 mind maps, which is include all basic features.
+Mindomo offers a dedicated map mapping software platform, which includes a free version that allows the creation of up to 3 mind maps, which include all basic features.

-'Premium' users enjoy a range of extra features denied to the free tier such as syncing projects such as iOS/Android, audio and video emdedding and backing up to cloud-based services like Dropbox.
+'Premium' users enjoy a range of extra features denied to the free tier such as syncing projects such as iOS/Android, audio and video imbedding and backing up to cloud-based services like Dropbox.
 Mindomo also allows paid subscribers to export mind maps in a variety of formats including images (PNG), Adobe PDF (PDF), plain text (TXT) and Microsoft Powerpoint (PPTX).
 The program can also import data from a number of file formats.